2 Dallas Firefighters Remain In Intensive Care Following Apartment Complex Explosion

 They are getting the best care in Parkland Hospital’s Burn Unit while the investigation continues into what led to the explosion.

+All four injured civilians were released from the hospital by Wednesday night.

-For the residents, it’s also been a traumatic time.
+For the residents of the apartment complex who weren’t injured, it’s also been a traumatic time.

-Paul Randall grabbed his 2-month-old grand baby and started running when it happened after 10:00 a.m. at the Meadow Creek Apartments.
+Paul Randall grabbed his 2-month-old grand baby and started running when it happened after 10:00 a.m.

 “When I came outside I thought each unit was about to start blowing up so that’s why I started running up the hill,” said Randall.

-His family is among 200 displaced from their units who tonight are depending on the Red Cross for dinner and temporary housing.
+His family is among 200 displaced from their units who are depending on the Red Cross for dinner and temporary housing.

 “Wee don’t even know we’re gonna stay out tonight,” he said.
 “We don’t even know where we are going to lay our head tonight.”